-Control: By rolling over your qualified assets, your new account will be independent of your former employer’s program rules and restrictions.
+There are a variety of 401(k) rollover reinvestment options to choose from.
+You can also leave the funds in your current 401(k) plan or transfer them to a new employer’s plan.
+But if you roll over your qualified assets into an IRA, annuity, or life insurance policy, your new account will be independent of your former employer’s program rules and restrictions.
 This will give you more control over how and where you invest your money.

-You don’t have to rollover your 401(k), but you should also consider that by leaving your money with your former employer, your investment choices will be limited to what’s available in the plan.
-There also may be limitations on withdrawals and when and how you invest.
+You don’t have to roll over your 401(k), but when you leave your money with your former employer, your investment choices are limited to what’s available in the plan.
+There also may be limitations on when and how you can shift your investments.

 You can avoid mandatory tax withholding by requesting a direct rollover, with the check made payable directly to your new trustee.
-As long as there is no distribution payable to you, the transfer is tax free.
+If there is no distribution payable to you, the transfer is tax free.

 Yes, you can use a rollover to move a portion of your funds from a qualified plan or an IRA to another IRA.

 IRA rollovers are reported on your tax return as a non-taxable transaction.
-However, you should mention any IRA rollover to your tax preparer or double check all documentation if you prepare them yourself.
+However, you should mention any IRA rollover to your tax preparer—or double-check all documentation if you prepare your taxes yourself.

 Find out what life insurance can do for you.